M-A-S-T-E-R-M-I-N-D/Gamma-Unity-Learn-Jr-Programmer-Submission/README.md

 2. **Open the Project in Unity:** Launch Unity and open the cloned project folder.

-3. **Explore the Scene:** Navigate to the "SampleScene" in the Unity Editor to explore the pre-built scene and understand how the Point-and-Click foundations system is implemented.
+3. **Explore the Scene:** Navigate to the demo scene in the Unity Editor to explore the pre-built scene and understand how the Point-and-Click foundations system is implemented.

 4. **Modify and Experiment:** Feel free to modify and experiment with the assets and scripts to suit your specific game requirements.